StoneStepsInc/zlib-nuget/README.md

 ### GitHub Build Number

-Build number within the GitHub workflow YAML is maintained in an unconventional way because of the lack of proper build maturity management between GitHub and Nuget.
+Build number within the GitHub workflow YAML is maintained in an unconventional way because of the lack of build maturity management between GitHub and Nuget.

-For example, using build management systems, such as Artifactory, every build would generate a Nuget package with the same version and package revision and build numbers would be tracked within the build management system.
+For example, using build management systems, such as Artifactory, every build would generate a Nuget package with the same version and package revision for the upcoming release and build numbers would be tracked within the build management system.
 A build that was successfully tested would be promoted to the production Nuget repository without generating a new build.

 Without a build management system, the GitHub workflow in this repository uses the pre-release version as a surrogate build